 The line of approach is that those who seek to radicalise young people are engaging in a form of grooming and therefore the issue is a Safeguarding matter.
 Young people who are radicalised are seen as victims who need protection, help and support.

-All teaching staff at Desford have had the Local Authority "Prevent " training.
-The Governors are scheduled to have it in the Autumn of 2016.
+All teaching staff at Desford and Governors have had the Local Authority approved "Prevent " training.

 The Head Teacher has undertaken the statutory "Prevent" risk assessment for the school and deems pupils at Desford Primary School to be at very low risk of radicalisation.